honix/Pyno/README.md

 *Pyno is a experiment.
 Real world scenarios is confusing.*

 ### How to use
-There is only two elements:
+There are only two elements:
 - node (is a function)
 - field (is a object, value or lambda function)